tomhendra/peronsal-site/src/lib/content/nextjs-emotion-cssvariable-theming.md

 ---
 title: 'Exploring Next.js, Emotion & CSS Variable Theming'
-description:
-  'A path to a better DX by combining elements from other great tools.'
 date: '2021-20-03'
 coverImage: 'bizarre-platypus-2400.png'alt: 'Bizarre Platypus #2400'
 credit: 'Photo by Kaushal Moradiya from Pexels'